 At Clapgate Primary School, we use a range of creative approaches when delivering learning experiences to the children.
-Drama is used extensively to inspire the children in their learning; weekly Imagineering sessions take place, which include situations such as destroyed classrooms, crime scenes and missing person clues to collect, or spaceships landing in the playground.
-On other occasions, the children have characters turn up in the classroom, such as the Grinch, played by the Deputy Head.
-The children also participate in drama experiences such as workshops with Alive and Kicking (an external drama company), helicopter stories (regularly), and an annual pantomime experience.
-Full use is made of the extensive school grounds, and children enjoy a range of experiences such as campfire sessions when they listen to stories and toast marshmallows, gardening sessions in our allotments, workshops in our solar dome, sensory walks, and weekly whole class outdoor learning sessions.
+Drama is used extensively to inspire the children in their learning; regular Imagineering sessions take place, which include situations such as destroyed classrooms, crime scenes and missing person clues to collect, or spaceships landing in the playground, and on other occasions, the children have characters turn up in the classroom, such as the Grinch played by the Deputy Head.
+The children also regularly participate in drama experiences such as workshops with Alive and Kicking (an external drama company), Helicopter Stories and an annual pantomime experience.
+Full use is made of the extensive school grounds, and children enjoy a range of experiences such as campfire sessions when they listen to stories and toast marshmallows, gardening sessions in our allotments, workshops in our solar dome, sensory walks and weekly whole class outdoor adventure sessions.

-Regular visits and visitors are arranged to develop the children's understanding of the world, for example, firefighters bringing fire engines, the mobile farm coming with a range of animals, donkeys and sand arriving for a playground beach day, a life-size T rex in the hall, visits to local places such as the church, the library and the post office to send letters to Santa and further afield for example to a restaurant to make pizza.
-Our children have the experience of seeing chicken eggs and duck eggs hatch, they have guinea pigs to take of, and they have regular opportunities to interact with our school dog and visit our chickens or goats.
-Half-termly digital art experiences take place, for example, the making of a weather report or news report, making firework digital art or under the sea role play through iMovie, and the children have half-termly cooking opportunities in both Nursery and Reception.
-The children's musical development is supported through weekly music sessions taught by a specialist through our links with Opera North and through our carefully selected songs and rhymes progression, evidenced in our long-term plans.
+We value the need to develop our children's cultural capital, ensuring they have the essential knowledge to have the best possible start to their education.
+Regular visits and visitors are arranged to develop the children's understanding of the world.
+Examples include firefighters bringing fire engines, the mobile farm coming with a range of animals, donkeys and sand arriving for a playground beach day, a life-size T-rex in the hall, visits to local places such as the church, the library and the post office to send letters to Santa and further afield for example to a restaurant to make pizza.
+Children have the experience of seeing chicken and caterpillar eggs hatch, they have guinea pigs to care for, and they have regular opportunities to interact with our school dog and visit our chickens or goats.
+Regular digital art experiences occur, for example, making a weather or news report, creating minibeast digital art or under-the-sea role-play through iMovie.
+The children have half-termly cooking opportunities in both nursery and reception.
+The children's musical development is supported through weekly music sessions and through our carefully selected songs and rhyme progression, evidenced in the long term plans.